Passion Fruit Punch

 The passion fruit to use for this recipe are from the native purple passion flower vine (Passiflora incarnata).

-Yellow fruit are the most ripe and flavorful, but cannot always be collected in abundance at one time.
+Yellow fruit are the most ripe and flavorful, but cannot always be collected in abundance at one time if at all.

-Green fruit, while not totally ripe, are just about as flavorful so collect these along with any yellow ones that you find.
+Green fruit, while not ripe to the point of softness, are just about as flavorful so collect these along with any yellow ones that you find.
 It is best to collect the passion fruit as they ripen on the vine and store in the freezer unless you are lucky enough to have tons of fruit to choose from.
-When freezing the fruit it is best to freeze them whole and not wash them for this will keep ice crystals from forming on them and softening them into mush.
+When freezing the fruit it is best to freeze them whole and not wash them for this will keep ice crystals from forming on the seeds and pulp inside and softening them too much.
 The fruit can be washed once you take them out of the freezer to make your punch.

 When you get ready to make your punch thaw out the amount of fruit you need.